ssvlabs/ssv/docs/specs/NETWORKING.md

 - `opportunisticGraftThreshold`: 5

 [Score function](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#the-score-function) is running pariodically and will determine the score of peers.
 During heartbeat, the score it checked and bad peers are handled accordingly.

+### Message Scoring

+Message scorers track on operators' behavior w.r.t incoming IBFT messages:

+- Invalid message signature (`-100`)
+- Message from operator w/o shared committees (`-1000`)

+### Connection Scoring

+Peer's connection score is determined after a successful handshake, and peers with low score will be pruned.

+Connection scores are based on the following properties:

+- Shared subnets / committees (`25`)
+- Static nodes such as `exporter` (`10000`)

 ### User Agent